 If a refund is received, growers are not entitled to receive direct benefits or services from the Fund.
 The body to which payments are made out of the fund may receive information identifying grain growers on whose behalf contributions have been paid or who have been refunded contributions.

-The Grain Industry Fund provides funding for projects and services to the grains industry in accordance with the Grain Industry Fund management plan ().
-The Grain Research and Development Fund is used by the South Australian Grain Industry Trust (SAGIT) for research into growing, harvesting, storage, processing and marketing of grain, in accordance with the Grain Industry Research and Development Fund Management Plan ().
+The Grain Industry Fund provides funding for projects and services to the grains industry in accordance with the Grain Industry Fund Management Plan ().
+The Grain Industry Research and Development Fund is used by the South Australian Grain Industry Trust (SAGIT) for research into growing, harvesting, storage, processing and marketing of grain, in accordance with the Grain Industry Research and Development Fund Management Plan ().
 See more information on the SAGIT website.

-The Minister for Agriculture, Food and Fisheries acts as the administrator of both Funds.
+The Minister for Agriculture, Food and Fisheries ishe administrator of both Funds.
 The Grain Industry Fund Management Plan () and the Grain Industry Research and Development Fund Management Plan () documents aims to address how the fund is governed, how organisations may apply for funding, the types of activities that may be funded and how the industry and grain growers will be kept informed of the activities.

 More information about the grains industry funds is available in the:

 The Regulations that established the Fund allow the Minister for Agriculture, Food and Fisheries to apply surplus funds of around $500,000 to be applied to those projects that benefit of Eyre Peninsula grain growers.

 After a call for applications to the fund, $100,000 has been allocated to a feasibility study for an Eyre Peninsula-based multi-commodity port, with the remaining $400,000 yet to be allocated.
-Applications are invited from the Eyre Peninsula grains industry to determine the most appropriate distribution of approximately $400,000 of grower funding, ensuring contributions are reinvested back into the local community.
+Applications were invited from the Eyre Peninsula grains industry to determine the most appropriate distribution of approximately $400,000 of grower funding, ensuring contributions are reinvested back into the local community.
 All funds are now allocated.